vaishalijayaraman/aes/README.md

 # AES

-###### Bao Nhi Thai, Lauren Doan, Priya Patel, Vaishali Jayaraman
+This implementation of the Advanced Encryption Standard (AES) for Encryption and Decryption in Java closely follows the [AES Standard](https://nvlpubs.nist.gov/nistpubs/fips/nist.fips.197.pdf).

-Our implementation of the Advanced Encryption Standard (AES) for Encryption and Decryption in Java closely followed the [AES Standard](https://nvlpubs.nist.gov/nistpubs/fips/nist.fips.197.pdf).
+###### TEAM - Bao Nhi Thai, Lauren Doan, Priya Patel, Vaishali Jayaraman

 To compile the program: